asdumitrescu/World-of-Games/README.md

 * |-- Utils.py
 * |-- Jenkinsfile
 * |-- name.txt
+***
 ### Games

-This folder contains the implementation of the three games:
+This folder contains the modules of the three games:

-CurrencyRoulette.py: A game that involves guessing the value of a random amount of money in a foreign currency.
+1. MemoryGame.py: A game that involves matching pairs of randomly-generated cards.
-GuessGame.py: A game that involves guessing a randomly-generated number.
+2. GuessGame.py: A game that involves guessing a randomly-generated number.
-MemoryGame.py: A game that involves matching pairs of randomly-generated cards.
+3. CurrencyRoulette.py: A game that involves guessing the value of a random amount of money in a foreign currency.
+***
 ### Scores

 This folder contains the implementation of a Flask web service for keeping track of scores.